alliemeetsfungi/qiime2_amplicon_cleanup/Distance-Decay-18S-pipeline.md

 ```
 <br>

-Import NCBI using RESCRIPt to pull both the reference sequences and taxonomy:
+<ins>Import NCBI</ins> using RESCRIPt to pull both the reference sequences and taxonomy:
 ```
 qiime rescript get-ncbi-data \
   --p-query '18S[ALL] AND fungi[ORGN]' \